dhalderson1986/espn-api/README.md

 ## Issue Reporting
 If you find a bug follow the steps below for reporting.

 1. Open a [new issue](https://github.com/cwendt94/espn-api/issues) with a brief description of the bug for the title.
-In the title also add which sport (Football or Basketball)
+In the title also add Basketball

 2. Run the application in debug mode to view ESPN API request's and response's
     ```python